-You should write informational content, explain how sugar is unhealthy, how a candy bar can still be delicious with low sugar amounts, how your candy bar can be eaten without any health concerns, etc.
+You should write informational content, explain how sugar is unhealthy, how a candy bar can still be delicious with low sugar amounts, how you can eat your candy bar without any health concerns, etc.

 Most sites allow you to link back to your website and include an author biography.
 You can write in your bio "Founder of Company X. The delicious candy bar with no sugar".

-You can also complement this guest blogging strategy with the broken link building strategy.
-Let’s remember the example of the business that sells computers and published a guide of the best laptops for students.
+You can also complement this guest blogging strategy with the broken link-building strategy.
+Let's remember the example of the business that sells computers and published a guide on the best laptops for students.

-You can see your competitors’ broken backlinks using the Free Broken Link Checker by Ahrefs and find out which sites are linking to pages for which you also have an alternative content page on your website.
+You can see your competitors' broken backlinks using the Free Broken Link Checker by Ahrefs and find out which sites link to pages for which you also have an alternative content page on your website.